Loading

 Native title (2014)

-In October 2014, native title rights were granted to the Butchulla people by the Federal Court.
+In October 2014 the Federal Court determined the Butchulla people had native title rights over the island.
 This enables Butchulla people to hunt, fish, and take water for domestic purposes; and opens the island up to economic opportunities for current and future generations of Butchulla people through ecotourism and related business development.

 2020 bushfire